clary045/GMM/README.md

 2. detect Orange function
 3. detect apple function
 4. Implementation in real time

 For dataset you can create your own.
-The minimum should be atleast 50 image for each class .
+The minimum should be atleast 50 image for each class.